Friday, January 28, 2011

 Jennie Linden (Jackson's Women in Love co-star) as rival, Thea Elvsted

-Timothy West as the sinister and lascivious Judge Brack
+Timothy West as the lascivious Judge Brack

 Hedda - desperately bored...again